Bangladesh protests: Sheikh Hasina's exit could be a migration call

 With no definite answer on which party will come to power in Bangladesh, India’s biggest challenge lies in resetting ties with a new government in Dhaka.

-While the Bangladesh military is unlikely to run the country, Pallab Bhattacharya said several names, including former bureaucrats and governors, have been floating around for forming the next government.
+While the Bangladesh military is unlikely to run the country, Pallab Bhattacharya said several names, including those of former bureaucrats and governors, that have been floating around for forming the next government.

 “Among the list of names doing the rounds as the head of an interim government promised by Army chief General Waker-Uz-Zaman are former Bangladesh Bank Governor Salehuddin Ahmed and retired bureaucrat Badiul Alam Mojumder," said Pallab Bhattacharya.
 He added that while people widely respect Ahmed as a non-partisan bureaucrat-economist, Mojumder, on the other hand, is considered close to the West, particularly the US.

-While Bhattacharya said the former Bangladesh prime minister’s absence could mean a bleak future for millions of dollars worth of infra projects in Bangladesh, which India has funded, the other journalist also confirmed that Bangladesh and India had better ties under the Awami League regime.
+While Pallab Bhattacharya said the former Bangladesh prime minister’s absence could mean a bleak future for millions of dollars worth of infra projects in Bangladesh, which India has funded, Awil Ibrahim also confirmed that Bangladesh and India had better ties under the Awami League regime.